-Q: How does air circulate below and outward from the Rite-Hite HVLS Fan?
+Q: How does air circulate below and outward from Rite-Hite HVLS Fans?

-A: Air is pulled from above an industrial fan and pushed down in a conical shape to the floor below.
+A: Air is pulled from above an HVLS fan and pushed down in a conical shape to the floor below.
 Air travels in this cone shape until it hits the floor and then moves in a horizontal stream away from the diameter of the fan.
-The fan will move air up to 85 feet (Revolution

 Q: What is the wing on the end of the blade?

-A: The vortex technology (VT) tips reduce the noise of the fan.
-These tips also create more air movement at the perimeter of the fan.
+A: The vortex technology (VT) tips reduce the noise from the moving air.
+These tips also increase the fans efficiency by decreasing air movement over the tip of the blade.

 Q: How do I know what size HVLS fan is needed?

-Q: Should a Rite-Hite HVLS fan be run backwards in the wintertime like my ceiling fan at home?
+Q: Should a Rite-Hite HVLS Fan run backwards in the wintertime like my ceiling fan at home?

-Q: What is the recommended spacing for the Rite-Hite HVLS fans?
+Q: What is the recommended spacing Rite-Hite HVLS Fans?

 A: There are multiple variables that are taken into account when placing an HVLS fan.
-Request a site survey from your Rite-Hite Fan representative.
+Consult Rite-Hite Fan Applications (or your Rite-Hite Fan Representative) for more information.

-A: Because HVLS fans uses the air from above it, there is a minimum clearance required between the fan blades and the ceiling.
-Rite-Hite HVLS Fans have different minimum clearance requirements based on diameter.
+A: Because HVLS fans use the air from above the fan, there is a minimum clearance required between the fan blades and the ceiling.

 Q: What if the minimum distance to the ceiling deck is not available?

-A. There are still several options available.
-Request a site survey from your Rite-Hite Fan representative.
+A: There are several options available.
+Consult Rite-Hite Fan Applications for more information (or request a site survey from your Rite-Hite Fan Representative).

-Q: Will obstructions disrupt the airflow created by a Rite-Hite HVLS fan?
+Q: Will obstructions below a fan disrupt the airflow created by a Rite-Hite HVLS Fan?